- be_ixf; php_sdk; php_sdk_1.4.18

 What steps should a student take to set up an Internship?

-BA 409 and BA 402 students must identify and receive approval for an appropriate internship from the Internship Coordinator.
+- Students must identify and receive approval for an appropriate internship from the Internship Coordinator prior to starting any work.
 Students must have a minimum 2.5 GPA in business administration coursework and have completed appropriate classes in their major to register for an internship.
-If you are applying the internship to a certificate program requirement, you must also get the approval of the certificate coordinator.
+If a student is applying the internship to a certificate program requirement, approval of the certificate coordinator must be obtained.

-Register for BA 409 Internship credits (BA/BS Business Administration) or BA 402 Internship credits (BAS in Management) as directed by the Internship Coordinator.
-If you are starting your internship prior to the quarter you plan to enroll in BA 217 / 402 / 409 / 509, please contact the Internship Coordinator and ask to be enrolled in the Moodle site.
-Follow the directions on the Moodle site before you start your internship.
+- Register for BA 409 Internship credits (BA/BS Business Administration) or BA 402 Internship credits (BAS in Management students only) as directed by the Internship Coordinator.
+If you are starting your internship prior to the quarter you plan to enroll, please contact the Internship Coordinator and ask to be enrolled in the Moodle site.

-Student Internship Application (must be signed by the student, employer, and certificate coordinator if applicable)
+- Student Internship Application (Form 2.1) must be signed by the student, employer, certificate coordinator (if applicable), and Susan Dyssegard

-Go to sou.edu/careers.
+- Go to inside.sou.edu/careers .
 If you have never logged into this site before, you will need to create a login and password.

 Answers to Frequently Asked Questions